overte-org/overte-docs-sphinx/source/security/asset-security.rst

 However, even if a user doesn't have Rez permission and can't access Create, the URLs can still be accessed via scripts.
 You can prevent scripts from accessing these URLs by revoking a user's **Can View Asset URLs** permission.

 These protections are **client-side only**.
 This means that a malicious person with a modified client could circumvent them.
-There are two other options you can use to alleviate this concern:
+There are two other methods for protecting your assets:

 * For models and images, bake your assets using the :doc:`Oven <../host/add-content/bake-content>`.
 As a side effect of compressing and optimizing them, the Oven makes it harder (**but not impossible**) to open these files in other programs.
 * Use the **Asset Server**.
 If you upload content to the asset server, it will provide you an `atp` link which only works within your domain.